-The Sydney Woodcarving Group is an association of men and women in and around Sydney, Australia, who pursue woodcarving as an interest.
+The Sydney Woodcarving Group is a club for people in and around Sydney, Australia, who pursue wood carving as an interest.
 We meet regularly in a spirit of friendship and are willing and eager to share our knowledge, techniques and skills with others.

 - Chester Hill (in Bankstown Municipality)

 - Epping (at Dence Park, near the Swimming Pool)

 - Shellharbour (at Albion Park Rail, just south of Wollongong)

 Meeting times vary from from all-day Saturdays to weekday evenings, allowing choice for members.
 Each group owns, or has access to useful heavy and expensive equipment which for most members may be too bulky or expensive to use at home.
 Such equipment would typically include Bandsaws, Scrollsaws and Pyrography units.

 What we do

 Our members are mostly amateurs although some will sell an occasional creation, or find the time to teach skills professionally, either privately or in small groups.

 In addition to the opportunity of hands-on practice of our wood carving interests, much of the activity at club meetings relates to sharing and giving mutual assistance.
 From time to time, we invite guests who may or may not be group members, to speak on and demonstrate subjects of general interest.